Complete Guide To Information Architecture In UX Design

 Navigation systems include a wide variety of different design techniques and actions that must be taken in order to guide a user through the process of using an app or a website – allowing them to interact with it successfully, and achieve their goals.

 There are many different types, including embedded navigation, global navigation, local navigation, contextual navigation, supplemental navigation, and more.

 Searching systems allow users to enter search terms into a search bar – just like they would in a search engine like Google – and find the results that they are looking for quickly.
 This is a great choice for websites and apps with a huge amount of data and different features.

 Imagine trying to use an enormous website like Amazon.com without a search bar, and you’ll understand why searching systems are so important in some websites and applications.

 We hope you’ve learned a bit more about IA and UX, and how these two fields of design are distinct – yet related and codependent.
-During the UX design process, IA play a pivotal role in helping mapping out the flow of the user and making sure that all the functionalities, screens are covered before starting with the design.
+During the UX design process, IA plays a pivotal role in helping mapping out the flow of the user and making sure that all the functionalities and screens are covered before starting with the design.
 This not only helps the designers but also helps stakeholders and devs understand how the product will flow.

 Want to learn more?
 Check out the Idea Theorem™ blog for more information about these topics and much more.